Baking Soda

 The Acid Meets the Base

 When acetic acid (vinegar) contacts sodium bicarbonate (baking soda), the acid donates protons (H+ ions) to the bicarbonate.
-On top of that, carbonic acid is unstable, so it immediately splits into water and carbon dioxide gas.
-Practically speaking, this breaks the bicarbonate into two parts: carbonic acid and sodium ions.
+This breaks the bicarbonate into two parts: carbonic acid and sodium ions.
+Carbonic acid is unstable, so it immediately splits into water and carbon dioxide gas.
 That's the fizz you see.

 The Fizz Factor

 The carbon dioxide (CO2) is what makes this reaction so satisfying.
-In practice, in an open space, it escapes as foam and bubbles.
-Because of that, in a closed container, pressure builds quickly.
-It's the same gas that gives soda its bubbles.
+In an open space, it escapes as foam and bubbles.
+That's why it's the same gas that gives soda its bubbles.
+On the flip side, in a closed container, pressure builds quickly.
 This gas release is why the mixture expands — sometimes dramatically.

 What Happens After the Reaction